Valacirca3927/networking/switching.md

-### Root bridges election in Spanning Tree.
+## Root bridges election in Spanning Tree.

-Bridges compare IDs, the only part of the IDs they compare are the priority then the mac address.
+Two bridges send each other BPDUs, they compare bridge IDs to see who will keep sending BPDUs

+The bridge with the lower ID (priority + mac address) wins.
+The non-root-bridge copies this bridge ID into it's BPDU, and sends that downstream.

 The default for priority is `32768` or `0x80` on the wire.
 Because the 802.1D committee exists, the priority is this, plus the vlan ID.